Reading time: 5 minutes

 Joint or sole tenancy?

-Your AST will either be a joint or sole tenancy agreement.
+Your APT will either be a joint or sole tenancy agreement.

 A joint tenancy agreement means everybody in the rental home is collectively responsible for paying the rent.